 Transnistria, ‘a country that doesn’t exist‘.
-Officially still part of Moldova, Transnistria, known locally as Pridnestrovie, has been an unrecognised territory since 1990.
-With its own government, military, police and currency, it’s a very unique and interesting place.
-A visit here is a journey back in time.
-With a world class fortress, and the capital Tiraspol full of Soviet-era history and culture, Transnistria is an alluring and worthwhile destination.
+Officially still part of Moldova, Transnistria – known locally as Pridnestrovie – has been an unrecognised territory since 1990.
+With its own government, military, police, and currency, it’s a very unique and fascinating place.
+A visit here feels like a journey back in time.
+From the world-class Bender Fortress to the Soviet-era streets and culture of the capital, Tiraspol, Transnistria is an alluring and worthwhile destination.

 Why go to Transnistria?

-Transnistria is like nowhere else.
-It’s intriguing and captivating.
-A wonderland for the curious traveller, there’s ample opportunity to learn and see things from another perspective.
-Geography and maps don’t always define countries, or the beliefs and wishes of the people who call it home.
-Transnistria is one such place.
-It’s a place to come with an open mind.
-You won’t see hordes of tourists here, it’s not that type of destination.
-You will expose yourself to something different, which is the reason why we travel.
+Transnistria is like nowhere else – intriguing, captivating, and unlike any destination you’ve likely experienced.
+A wonderland for the curious traveller, it offers ample opportunities to learn and see things from a different perspective.
+Geography and maps don’t always define countries, nor the beliefs and wishes of the people who call them home, and Transnistria is one such place.
+It’s a destination best approached with an open mind.
+You won’t find hordes of tourists here – it’s simply not that kind of place.
+Instead, you’ll expose yourself to something genuinely different – which is the reason we travel.
 Transnistria is truly authentic.

 Tiraspol

 A visit to Tiraspol is a trip back in time.
-The city is a living museum of the USSR era.
-Old soviet style apartment blocks, broad streets lined with grand buildings, and large parks dotted with monuments of heroes past and present adorn the city.
+The city feels like a living museum of the USSR era: old Soviet-style apartment blocks, broad streets lined with grand buildings, and large parks dotted with monuments to heroes past and present adorn the city.
 Things change slowly here.
-With gas and electricity supplied by Russia, Tiraspol has more of a Russian feel than that of neighbouring Moldova or Ukraine.
-Billboards advertising brands you’ve never heard of decorate any vacant space.
-The locals keep to themselves, but interaction with them is fun and rewarding.
-Tiraspol is a feast for the senses.
-It’s unusual and distinct.
+With gas and electricity supplied by Russia, Tiraspol has more of a Russian character than that of neighbouring Moldova or Ukraine.
+Billboards advertising brands you’ve never heard of decorate any vacant spaces.
+The locals mostly keep to themselves, but interaction with them is fun and rewarding.
+Tiraspol is a feast for the senses – unusual and distinct.
 It’s not a place you will forget.

 Getting to Tiraspol

 With no international airport, entering via one of the land borders with Moldova or Ukraine is the only way to reach Transnistria and Tiraspol.
-Bender, on the Western side of the Dniester river, is a short drive from the border, where you must complete customs formalities.
-Once you have cleared customs and entered Bender, Tiraspol is a short drive across the bridge.
+Bender, on the western side of the Dniester river, is a short drive from the border, where you’ll complete the required customs formalities.
+Once you’ve cleared customs and entered Bender, Tiraspol is a short drive across the bridge.

 Where to stay in Tiraspol

 Don’t expect resorts and flash hotels, there aren’t any.
-Options are limited.
-There are a handful of hotels around the city.
-Airbnb’s are available, we found a great apartment.
-It was a perfect way to support a local while experiencing life in an old soviet-era block of flats.
+Accommodation options are limited, with only a handful of hotels around the city.
+Airbnb’s are available, and we found a great local apartment.
+Staying there was a perfect way to support a local while experiencing life in an old Soviet-era block of flats.

 Where to eat and drink in Tiraspol

-Tiraspol has lots of local eating options.
-Don’t expect to find any English menus.
-You will find people who will want to help.
-They all smile.
-Things are made with love.
+Tiraspol has plenty of local eating options, though don’t expect to find English menus.
+You will find people who are eager to help, and everyone smiles.
+Meals are made with love.
 Google translate is really useful, especially if you have dietary requirements.
-Vegetarian dishes are popular, especially in the buffet style places.
+Vegetarian dishes are popular, especially in the buffet-style eateries.

-• Get to Cantina USSR (a time warp back to the 80’s, with antiques and Russian memorabilia furnishing the deli style eatery.
+- Get to Cantina USSR (a time warp back to the 80s in this deli-style eatery, filled with antiques and Russian memorabilia.
 The staff are welcoming and helpful)

-• Don’t miss Mega Dom (a shopping mall, with a tasty buffet.
-Clean, affordable and friendly place.
-Popular with locals.
+- Don’t miss Mega Dom (a shopping mall, with a tasty buffet.
+Clean, affordable and popular with locals.
 Some of the staff speak English)

-• Check out Green Market (massive undercover market, packed full of local produce, from fruit and vegetables, to honey and cheese.
-This is where the locals shop)
+- Check out Green Market (a massive undercover market packed with local produce, from fruit and vegetables to honey and cheese.
+This is where locals shop)

 Things to see and do in Tiraspol

-Suvorov Square is where military parades, festivals and events are held.
-It’s also where you will find memorials and a giant Lenin statue.
+Suvorov Square hosts military parades, festivals, and various events.
+It’s also home to memorials and a giant Lenin statue.

-Kvint Winery and Distillery houses some world-class award-winning brandy.
-Tours and tastings are available from Monday to Friday, English tours however are rare.
+Kvint Winery and Distillery produces world-class, award-winning brandy.
+Tours and tastings are available from Monday to Friday, though English-language tours are rare.

-Walking through the residential areas, neighbourhoods and local parks is a great way to get a glimpse into the everyday life of a local.
-People on bikes laden with groceries, children playing on ancient merry go rounds, and friends catching up on park benches are part of everyday activities.
+Walking through residential neighbourhoods and local parks is a great way to get a glimpse into the everyday life of a local.
+You’ll see people on bikes laden with groceries, children playing on ancient merry-go-rounds, and friends catching up on park benches – simple scenes that are part of daily life in Tiraspol.

 Getting around Tiraspol

-Tiraspol’s main points of interest are easy to locate and visit on foot.
-Walking is really the best way to experience the city, and see the day-to-day life of its residents.
-The city is spread out, with some attractions a little further apart, so having a car would obviously be beneficial.
-Taxis and buses cruise the streets, but you would need to speak Russian to utilise them.
+Tiraspol’s main points of interest are easy to find and explore on foot.
+Walking is the best way to experience the city and see the day-to-day life of its residents.
+The city is somewhat spread out, so some attractions are a little further apart – having a car can be helpful.
+Taxis and buses cruise the streets, but you’ll need to speak Russian to use them effectively.

 Bender

-Transnistria’s second largest city, Bender is home to the impressive 16th century Bender Fortress.
-The region’s most visited attraction is an easy and popular day trip from Chisinau, with people checking out the fortress, then heading back to Chisinau.
-Bender however, has more to offer.
-It’s a pleasant, small city, on the banks of the Dniester River.
-With no shortage of monuments and museum’s, Bender exudes history.
-A selection of decent restaurants, accommodation options, along with a very useful information centre, it’s well worth spending some time here.
+Transnistria’s second largest city, Bender, is home to the impressive 16th-century Bender Fortress.
+The fortress is the region’s most visited attraction and a popular day trip from Chisinau, with many visitors returning on the same day.
+However, Bender however has more to offer.
+This pleasant, small city on the banks of the Dniester River is rich in history, with monuments and museums to explore.
+With a selection of decent restaurants, accommodation options, and a helpful information centre, Bender is well worth spending some time in.

 Getting to Bender